silshack/spring2016/_posts/ShyArmadillo8/2016-01-19-JasminePlottChapter2Exercises.md

 Here is my completed trinket for exercise 2:
 <iframe src="https://trinket.io/embed/python/172319618b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 The second exercise was the one that gave me the most trouble, but I was able to work through it fairly quickly.
-The biggest problem that encountered was calculating the pay, and I couldn't understand why I kept getting an error, since my equation was correct.
-I went back through the Chapter 2 notes and discovered that it was because I had not specified a type for the values that were used in the equation.
-To demonstrate things a little more clearly, my code looked something like this:
+The biggest problem that I encountered was calculating the pay, and I couldn't understand why I kept getting an error, since my equation was correct.
+I went back through the Chapter 2 notes and discovered that it was because I had not specified a type for the values that were used in the equation.To demonstrate things a little more clearly, my code looked something like this:

 ```
 #Ask how many hours the user has worked